godz1llaXD/cyber-labs/OTW/bandit/bandit1.md

 .. (two dots): Represents the parent directory, which is the directory one level above the current one.

 ../: Specifies a file or folder in the parent directory.
-'''

 b.By using cat < - ; Got Password

-'''
 Input redirection

->: Redirects standard output (overwrites file).
+&gt; : Redirects standard output (overwrites file)

->>: Redirects and appends output to a file.
+&gt;&gt; : Redirects and appends output to a file

-<: Takes input from a file instead of the keyboard.
+&lt; : Takes input from a file instead of the keyboard

-2>: Redirects error messages to a file.
+2&gt; : Redirects error messages to a file

-&>: Redirects both standard output and error to a file.
+&amp;&gt; : Redirects both standard output and error to a file
-'''

 <details>
   <summary> Click to reveal Password</summary>